danielabar/meblog/src/markdown/private-gems-and-docker-dev.md

 ## Dockerfile ARG

-The [ARG](https://docs.docker.com/engine/reference/builder/#arg) command in a Dockerfile can be used when you need dynamic values as part of the build process.
+What we need to solve this problem is *dynamic* values during the Docker build process.
+The [ARG](https://docs.docker.com/engine/reference/builder/#arg) command in a Dockerfile can be used for exactly this.
 Specify the `ARG`s at beginning of Dockerfile, just after the `FROM` command.
 Rather than `USERNAME` and `TOKEN` from the Github documentation, I'm going to name these to be more specific as to what they're used for as shown below:

 ```Dockerfile
 FROM ruby:your-base-image